- Purchase the complete Expat Arrivals Belgium Guide (PDF)

 Expats will find plenty of reasonably priced, comfortable options available to them when looking for accommodation in Belgium.
 All kinds of housing can be found, whether it be furnished or unfurnished, from freestanding houses to luxury apartments.

 Types of accommodation in Belgium

 The standard of accommodation in Belgium is typical of the Benelux countries, with comfortable, small houses predominating.
-Air conditioning is not a common feature, while the vast majority of houses have adequate heating systems.
+Air conditioning is not a common feature However, the vast majority of houses have adequate heating systems.
 Expats should be aware that condominium complexes of the kind that might include a swimming pool or a gym are scarce.

 In terms of community and parks, Belgium is a very family-friendly country.
-Although properties tend to be on the small side in the city, moving outside the city limits will often grant expats a bigger property and some beautiful country views.
+Properties tend to be on the small side in the city.
+Moving outside the city limits will often grant expats a bigger property and some beautiful country views.
 Within the city, there is also a plethora of outdoor areas, such as parks, swimming pools, tennis clubs and children's gyms.

 Finding accommodation in Belgium